Enquire

 The Damro Labookellie Tea Centre is a testament to Sri Lanka's rich tea heritage, boasting the title of one of the oldest tea centres in the country.
 It was first commissioned in 1841 by Captain William Mackwood and is recognised as the second oldest mercantile firm in Sri Lanka (Damro has since purchased this factory and estate from Mackwoods).
 Spanning over 5,000 hectares of verdant tea plantations, their tea bushes undergo rejuvenation every century, ensuring the preservation of quality and tradition.

-Visitors are treated to a complimentary tour of the Damro facility, culminating in a delightful tea and cake-tasting experience at the charming Damro Tea Lounge.
+Visitors typically enjoy a complimentary tour of the Damro facility, culminating in a delightful tea and cake tasting experience at the factory tea lounge.

 Tea Estate Tour and Tea Plucking Experience.